dmayatsky/University-projects/README.md

 First one about society detection in social networks.
 To watch charts go to notebook, then copy adress link and then go there: https://nbviewer.jupyter.org/

 Second one generates some unusual graphs.

+# Interview tests
+## Jobtest1
+In this test I was asked to find out fraud actions using ML algorithms.